dart-archive/www.dartlang.org/src/site/codelabs/darrrt/index.markdown

 * Mark the function body with `async`, so this function can use the `await` keyword.

+* Remove `void` as the return type for `main()`.
+  Asynchronous functions must return a Future, so you can either specify a Future return type or leave it blank.

 * Call the `readyThePirates()` function, which immediately returns a Future.